Dobryev-qa/Dobryev-qa/README.md

 This GitHub profile contains my QA practice and test documentation created during testing of demo and pet projects.
 Here you can find examples of test planning, user story, test design, test cases, checklists, and bug reports.

+In addition, I explore different ***AI tools and IDEs*** to better understand product logic, user flows, and system behavior.
+This helps me improve practical QA thinking during development and learn how AI can support testing, test documentation, and overall QA processes.

 ---

 ## Skills